podleyan/master_thesis_yp/README.md

-# master_thesis_yp
-Prediction of energy demand in the power system with deep learning multi-horizon forecasting methods
+# Prediction of energy demand in the power system with deep learning multi-horizon forecasting methods

 Abstract: This thesis addresses deep learning methods with a focus on Temporal Fusion Transformer (TFT) for multi-horizon load prediction in the power transmission system.
 The TFT model architecture